rachelvansciver/SAACO3/utils/Cloudfront.md

 - [[S3]] Website
 - Any HTTP backend

-## Geo Restirction
+## Geo Restriction
 - whitelist countries
-- blacklist coutries
+- blacklist countries
 - use for copyright laws

 ## Price Classes
-- depends on data transfer, but is diffrent for each edge location
+- depends on data transfer, but is different for each edge location
 - price goes down if you transfer more data

 ### All
 - all regions - best performance - highest price

 ### 200
-- most regions - exludes most exp
+- most regions - excludes most exp

 ### 100
 - only cheapest regions

 ## Cache Invalidations
-- invalide via api and path
+- invalidate via api and path

 ## Customization at Edge
 - serverless